 The small, vibrant coastal community is rife with a unique brand of low country hospitality and southern gothic ambiance, not to mention home to a burgeoning music scene, music-hungry demographic, and an established arts community.
 The three-day festival puts a premium on musical discovery in an intimate, historical setting at a price unrivaled by any similar music festival.

 As the festival has grown, more and more regional and national acts of the established nature have decided to make Savannah Stopover a destination in its' own right and we couldn't be more thrilled to welcome them.
-A collaborative effort of MusicFile Productions and countless volunteers, partners, vendors, and sponsors, from March 8th-10th, 2018, the Savannah Stopover will showcase 80+ bands in small to mid-size venues across Savannah’s walkable Historic District.
-Come join the party!
+A collaborative effort of MusicFile Productions and countless volunteers, partners, vendors, and sponsors, from March 5-7, 2020, the Savannah Stopover will showcase 80+ bands in small to mid-size venues across Savannah’s walkable Historic District.
+Passes for Year 10 will go on sale in October of 2019.

 Kayne Lanahan - Founder/CEO